mastersign/pyspacenav/README.md

 PySpaceNav
 ==========

-PySpaceNav is a C extension for Python, which exposes the capability to receive input events from Connexion SpaceNavigator devices (3D mouses).
+PySpaceNav is a C extension for Python 3, which exposes the capability to receive input events from Connexion SpaceNavigator devices (3D mouses).
 PySpaceNav depends on the [SpaceNav] project.
 It make use `libspnav` to communicate with the userland driver `spacenavd`.
 PySpaceNav is published under the [MIT license].

 Currently PySpaceNav only supports Linux; support for Windows is planned.